mallelapavank/QuoraNightmode/README.md

 - Open quora.com
 - Click the little Q icon in the top right corner
 - It should change Quora to nightmode
-- Refresh the page to reset original layout
+- Click again to toggle to original layout